zaf/agitator/README.md

 There is also a simple Makefile that installs the agitator binary in `/usr/local/bin` and its config file in `/usr/local/etc` to help with system wide installation.
-Under the folder [init](https://github.com/zaf/agitator/tree/master/init) startup scripts are provided for systemd based systems or for Red Hat and Debian based systems that use the old sysV init.
+Under the folder [init](https://github.com/zaf/agitator/tree/master/init) startup scripts are provided for systemd based systems, for Red Hat and Debian based systems that use the old sysV init and for systems that use OpenRC.

 Reloading the config file on-the-fly requires a Hangup signal to be sent to the agitator process.
 This can be done either by using the init scripts provided or with something like `pkill -HUP agitator`.
 This reloads the routing settings from the config file.